Employee Retention Strategies

 Updater.com is another company that rates culture fitness very highly and actively seeks out such employees.

-Most of them share a resounding love for dogs, and you’ll rarely find an employee from Updater that doesn’t like pets.
+Most of them share a resounding love for dogs, and you’ll rarely find an employee from Updater who doesn’t like pets.

 When companies keep their promises and swear by their culture, the trust between employers and employees deepens, and people rarely leave.